 What can family law problems be solved by using the collaborative law process?

--Collaborative Law can be used to resolve all disputes relating to child custody, access rights, alimony, the fate of residences, the sharing of assets and debts, as well as all other questions relating to the family life during a separation.
+- Collaborative Law can be used to resolve all disputes relating to child custody, access rights, alimony, the fate of residences, the sharing of assets and debts, as well as all other questions relating to family life during a separation.

 What happens if one of the spouses does not agree to disclose what he had promised in the participation contract?

--If a party refuses the disclosure of information deemed essential, the Lawyer must withdraw from the process to follow through on his commitment to the participation contract.
-This can become an issue that forces the parties to honor the process.
+- If a party refuses the disclosure of information deemed essential, the Lawyer must withdraw from the process to follow through on his commitment to the participation contract.
+This can become an issue that forces the parties to honour the process.

 What are the costs?